How to Start Deer Stalking

 If you opt to do the PDS1 course with 'County Deer Stalking' and assuming that you have managed to successfully complete the shooting test and multiple choice exam, you will walk away with a sound working knowledge of what deer stalking is all about and the confidence to be able to step out with a guide, safe in the knowledge that you will know what is required of you and how you should handle yourself when the big moment arrives.
 You will also finish this intensive one day course with a certificate that will be invaluable should you wish to progress to applying for your own firearms certificate.

-Armed with your new-found knowledge, booking stalks thereafter is easy, depending on the time of year, you can hunt a variety of different species throughout the year by simply calling the office to book an outing (See below for contact details).
+Armed with your new-found knowledge, booking stalks thereafter is easy.
+Depending on the time of year, you can hunt a variety of different species throughout the year by simply calling the office to book an outing (See below for contact details).
 We stalk 365 days a year over thousand of acres of beautiful countryside.

-Alternatively, if you want to take things further, and for those that want a little more, you may be interested in joining a deer stalking club where you will be offered ongoing guidance from experienced professionals who are on hand throughout the year to offer advice and support.
+Alternatively, if you want to take things further, and for those that want a little more, you may be interested in joining a deer stalking club, through which you will be offered ongoing guidance from experienced professionals who are on hand throughout the year to offer advice and support.
 A club will also provide a safe and supportive environment from which you can learn and progress in your chosen pursuit.
 Membership also has other benefits including assistance with your application for a firearms certificate when you feel ready, along with advice and suggestions on getting the right kit.

-At 'County Deer Stalking' our official members club is the ‘Capreolus Club’ which has proven for many to be a great environment from which to enjoy and get the most from your deer stalking.
+At 'County Deer Stalking' our official members club is the ‘capreolusclub’ which has proven for many to be a great environment from which to enjoy and get the most from your deer stalking.
 Deer Stalking can be a solitary sport and so having the opportunity to meet and chat with other members is also a fabulous way to find out more about all that deer stalking has to offer.

 Whatever your route into deer stalking, always remember that safety comes first and that your needs and ambitions come secondary to the welfare of the deer.